-Students examine the principal styles of the western art of the Ancient and Medieval periods (archaic Greek through Gothic periods), including masterpieces of architecture, sculpture, painting and music.
-This course requires no prior knowledge of music and art, but rather presents reflection of a period of high cultural achievement.
+Students examine the principal styles of the Western art of the Ancient and Medieval periods (archaic Greek through Gothic periods), including masterpieces of architecture, sculpture, painting, and music.
+This course requires no prior knowledge of music and art.

 BIO 5060 Natural Health and Wellness - 3 hrs.